-Military Sealift Command's Prepositioning Program is an essential element in the U.S. military's readiness strategy.
+Our Prepositioning (PM3) program is an essential element in the U.S. military's readiness strategy.
 Afloat prepositioning strategically places military equipment and supplies aboard ships located in key ocean areas to ensure rapid availability during a major theater war, a humanitarian operation or other contingency.
-MSC's 25 prepositioning ships support the Army, Navy, Air Force, Marine Corps and Defense Logistics Agency.
+MSC's 27 prepositioning ships support the Army, Navy, Air Force, Marine Corps and Defense Logistics Agency.

 Prepositioning ships provide quick and efficient movement of military gear between operating areas without reliance on other nations' transportation networks.
 These ships give U.S. regional combatant commanders the assurance that they will have what they need to quickly respond in a crisis - anywhere, anytime.
 During a contingency, troops are flown into a theater of operations to rapidly employ the cargo from these ships.

 Prepositioning ships include a combination of U.S. government-owned ships, chartered U.S. - flagged ships and ships activated from the Maritime Administration's Ready Reserve Force.
-All prepositioning ships are crewed by U.S. civilian mariners who work for ship operating companies under contract to the federal government.
+All prepositioning ships are operated by civilian mariners who work for private companies under contract to MSC.